03/06/2020 – Following the FAAOF/FAQP joint statement, please click here for the latest advice on first aid training.

 What is the current situation for early years first aid provision?

-Additionally, if PFA certificate requalification training is prevented for reasons associated directly with COVID-19, or by complying with related government advice, the validity of current certificates can be extended by up to 3 months.
+Additionally, If PFA certificate requalification training is prevented for reasons associated directly with coronavirus (COVID-19), or by complying with related government advice, the validity of current certificates can be extended by up to 3 months.
 This applies to certificates expiring on or after 16 March 2020.
+If requalification training is still unavailable, a further extension is possible to no later than 30 September 2020.
+If asked to do so, providers should be able to explain why the first aider hasn’t been able to requalify and demonstrate what steps have taken to access the training.
+Employers or certificate holders must do their best to arrange requalification training at the earliest opportunity.

 What is ‘essential training’?